-KRISTEN WOLF is an author, creative and wondernaut living in the Rocky Mountains.
+KRISTEN WOLF is an award-winning author, creative and wondernaut living in the Rocky Mountains.
 Her debut novel, THE WAY, was hailed by O, The Oprah Magazine as “A Title to Pick Up Now!”
 A graduate of Georgetown University, she was nominated to the Phi Beta Kappa honor society and holds an M.A. in creative writing from Hollins University.

 As a child, Wolf grew up in a heavily forested suburb outside New York City.
-She credits her family with passing along an avid love and respect for nature-which explains the photos of Wolf posing with an ever-widening array of animals living in their home including stray dogs, cats, guinea pigs, raccoons, mice, a flock of quail, chickens and a squirrel.
+She credits her family with passing along an avid love and respect for nature — which explains the photos of Wolf posing with an ever-widening array of animals living in their home including stray dogs, cats, guinea pigs, raccoons, mice, a flock of quail, chickens and a squirrel.
 Needless to say, hers wasn’t the average American family.

 When she was in middle school, Wolf’s family purchased a piece of raw land in upstate New York.
 From then on, they lived like a regular Swiss Family Robinson every weekend and summer, clearing land with tractors and chainsaws, building fences and a barn which they slept in for a period of time.
 Eventually they began harvesting crops and tending horses, cattle and pigs.
 This led to a very unique life for Wolf as she lived like a farmer on the weekends and a student in public school during the week.
-Growing up, life was a revolving door of diverse events from wrangling cattle for de-worming to waiting in line to see a Broadway show-from bottle feeding a premature foal to writing a thesis on Shakespeare.
+Growing up, life was a revolving door of diverse events from wrangling cattle for de-worming to waiting in line to see a Broadway show — from bottle feeding a premature foal to writing a thesis on Shakespeare.

 Such a life gave Wolf exposure to a wide and eclectic range of people and disciplines, keen powers of observation, a passion for the natural world, unlimited curiosity, a flair for the dramatic and a strong independent streak — very helpful traits, it turns out, for a writer intent on discovering unseen connections and looking beyond the known.

 One trait that Wolf admires in other artists is the desire to continually seek more.
 To be forever roaming into new and unfamiliar territory.
-Forever risking different styles and even forbidden subjects.
-Think of musical artists like Prince and Björk, or an author like Jeanette Winterson and how they constantly morphed and evolved themselves and their art form — sometimes radically — in order to pursue and more fully reveal the subject matter at hand.
-When such a concerted effort spans an entire career, the sheer breadth and variety of creative output always proves provocative and thrilling.
+Forever risking different styles and forbidden subjects.
+Think of musical artists like Prince and Björk, or an author like Jeanette Winterson and how they constantly morphed and evolved themselves and their art form — sometimes radically — in order to more fully reveal the subject matter at hand.
+When such a concerted effort spans an entire career, the sheer breadth and variety of creative output always proves thrilling.

 Nothing would make Wolf happier than to one day end up with an ultra-diverse body of work that reflects even a small taste of that same thrill.
 Time will tell.
 One thing that’s for sure, as she strives toward her goal, you’ll never know what — or who — she’ll endeavor to write about next!